wildstang/2019_robot_software/design_docs/year2019/drive.md

 Next person to work on drive autonomous code: *before you write code*, grab a mentor and work with them to design the relationship between the drive and the autos.
 You should work out with them the answers to these questions.
-Once you have made these decisions, write them down here so that you and others can adhere to them.
+Once you have made these decisions, write them down here, in this document, so that you and others can adhere to them.

 You need to *decide*: